Chapter Sixteen, Part II: The Communism Behind Environmentalism

-Third, environmentalism can be used and is used to expand the size and authority of big government.
-Various Western countries not only have huge environmental protection agencies, but also use the environment as an excuse to establish new government agencies and expand the authority of existing agencies.
+Environmentalism is also used to expand the size and authority of governments.
+Various Western countries not only have huge environmental protection agencies, but also use the environment as an excuse to establish new government agencies and expand the authority of existing ones.
 All agencies have the bureaucratic tendency for self-preservation and expansion, and environmental agencies are no exception.
 They abuse the power in their hands to spread the narrative of environmental catastrophe to the general public in order to obtain more funding and to secure their positions within the government structure.
-Eventually it is taxpayers who foot the bill.
+Of course, it is taxpayers who foot the bill.

-The city of San Francisco established a City Climate Chief position with an annual salary of $160,000.
-The poorest borough in London (Tower Hamlets) has fifty-eight official positions related to climate change.
-The logic is the same as universities and companies having mandatory “diversity” officers.
+The city of San Francisco established a position for a climate chief with an annual salary of $160,000.
+One of the poorest boroughs in London, Tower Hamlets, at one point had fifty-eight official positions related to climate change.
+The logic is the same as that used by universities and companies for hiring “diversity” officers.

-Environmentalism can be used to suggest that democracy is outdated and push for the establishment of multinational or even global totalitarian government.
-Environmentalists claim that democracy cannot handle the coming environmental crisis.
+Environmentalism is even used to suggest that democracy is outdated and to push for the establishment of a multinational or even a global totalitarian government.
+Environmentalists claim that democracies cannot handle the coming environmental crisis.
 Instead, to overcome the challenges ahead, we must adopt totalitarian or authoritarian forms of government, or at least some aspects thereof.

-Author Janet Biehl accurately summarized this type of mentality by saying that “an ‘ecodictatorship’ is needed,” with the obvious reason being that no free society would do to itself what the green agenda requires.
+Author Janet Biehl summarized this mindset as “the ecological crisis is resolvable only through totalitarian means” and “an ‘ecodictatorship’ is needed.”
+It asserts that no free society would do what the green agenda requires.

-One of the biggest issues affecting the environment is pollution, including that of the air and water.
-The CCP’s economic model consumes energy at a prodigious rate, making China the world’s biggest polluter, with the worst big-city air pollution and severe water pollution.
-The majority of rivers in China are no longer safe to drink.
-Dust storms from China blow across the sea to Korea and Japan, even crossing the Pacific Ocean to reach the American West Coast.
+One of the biggest issues affecting the environment is pollution.
+Despite erasing hundreds of millions of people from China’s future generations, the CCP’s growth-intensive economic model consumes energy at a prodigious rate, making the People’s Republic of China the world’s biggest polluter, with the worst big-city air pollution and severe water pollution.
+Water from the vast majority of rivers in mainland China is no longer safe to drink; contaminated air from China blows across the sea to Korea and Japan, even crossing the Pacific Ocean to reach the American West Coast.

-Logically, genuine environmentalists should make communist China the main target of their criticisms, but curiously, many environmentalists praise the CCP, even viewing it as the hope for environmental protection.
-The Communist Party USA news website, People’s World, has reported extensively on environmental news.
+Logically, genuine environmentalists should make communist China the main target of their criticisms, but curiously, many praise the CCP and even view it as the hope for environmental protection.
+The Communist Party USA news website People’s World has reported extensively on environmental news.
 The main theme of its reports is the claim that the Trump administration’s environmental policies will destroy the country and even the world, while the CCP is the force for its salvation.

-Former president of the Czech Republic Václav Klaus, an economist, wrote in the book Blue Planet in Green Shackles: What Is Endangered: Climate or Freedom?: “Environmentalism is a movement that intends to radically change the world regardless of the consequences (at the cost of human lives and severe restrictions on individual freedom).
+Klaus wrote in his book: “Environmentalism is a movement that intends to radically change the world regardless of the consequences (at the cost of human lives and severe restrictions on individual freedom).
 It intends to change humankind, human behavior, the structure of society, the system of values — simply everything!”

 Klaus believes the environmentalists’ attitude toward nature is analogous to the Marxist approach to economics: “The aim in both cases is to replace the free, spontaneous evolution of the world (and humankind) by the would-be optimal, central, or — using today’s fashionable adjective — global planning of world development.
 Much as in the case of communism, this approach is utopian and would lead to results completely different from the intended ones.
 Like other utopias, this one can never materialize, and efforts to make it materialize can only be carried out through restrictions of freedom, through the dictates of a small, elitist minority over the overwhelming majority.”